Piux6/Mint-Classics-Company/README.md

 GROUP BY warehouseCode;
 ```
 #### Findings
 The Analysis of warehouse inventory worth and sales comparison provides insights into the value of a each warehouse by calculating the worth of products in stock and returns on quantity ordered from each warehouse.
-This analysis will help Mint Classics make decisions on rearranging inventory and possibly eliminating a warehoue.
+This analysis will help Mint Classics make decisions on rearranging inventory and possibly eliminating a warehoue if needed.

 #### Number of quantity in stock for each Warehouse
 ```SQL
 SELECT warehouseName, warehousePctCap,